 To make the blondies, I start with creaming the butter and sugar together, followed by adding the dry ingredients.
 Fold in the chocolate chips.
 Spread them into an 8×12″, pan and bake for 25-35 minutes.

 I eat them warm, but they are just as good fully cooled!

-- Blondies can be store in an air tight container for three days (although I’ve never had them last that long).
+- Blondies can be stored in an airtight container for three days (although I’ve never had them last that long).

 - I’m often asked if Blondies can be frozen.
-I’m sure they could be, but my advise is to freeze the dough, defrost it and then bake them.
-My opnion is that freshly baked is always best.
+I’m sure they could be, but my advice is to freeze the dough, defrost it and then bake them.
+My opinion is that freshly baked is always best.

 ★ Did you make this recipe?
 Please give it a star rating below!

 - 1 teaspoon baking powder